 Global Reach: Yes

 In the world of web hosts, Bluehost is somewhat of a controversial option.
 While they started out strong, their reputation took a dip when EIG acquired the company.
-In the past few years, they have been working at an extremely hard rate to regain the credibility they once had, and it shows in their analytics and customer expectations.
-Now that they offer better support and affordable plans without the hassle, we’re ready to recommend Bluehost as Singapore host.
+In the past few years, they have been working extremely hard to regain the credibility they once had, and it shows in their analytics and customer expectations.
+Now that they offer better support and affordable plans without the hassle, we’re ready to recommend Bluehost as a Singapore host.

 Although they offer different types of hosting, their shared hosting plans start out at $3.95/month.
 You’ll only get one website at that price, but you’ll also get 50 GB of storage and unmetered bandwidth.